 Dr. Olivia Ostrow is an academic clinician and the patient safety lead for the Division of Paediatric Emergency Medicine at the Hospital for Sick Children, and a lecturer in the Department of Paediatrics at the University of Toronto.
 She received her MD at West Virginia University School of Medicine and completed a combined Internal Medicine and Pediatrics training at the University of California San Diego and the University of Rochester.
 She is board certified in both specialties and holds a certificate in Quality Improvement and Patient Safety from the University of Toronto.
 She is an experienced quality improvement champion who is committed to frontline improvement work.
 Locally, she plays a key leadership role in the Hospital for Sick Children’s Choosing Wisely campaign.
 At the provincial level, she is actively involved in the P4R Emergency Department Return Visit Quality Initiative with Health Quality Ontario.
 She chairs the Paediatric Emergency Medicine Morbidity and Mortality committee and also involved in the SickKids Caring Safely Initiative and serves as a regular instructor for the Error Prevention course taught throughout the hospital.
 She is the current interim co-director of the C-QuIPS Certificate Course in Patient Safety and Quality Improvement and faculty for the Co-Learning Curriculum in Quality Improvement in the Department of Paediatrics.

-Dr. Seaward’s is currently focused on building a sustainable Division of Quality Improvement and Patient Safety QIPS within the Department of OB/GYN at MSH as well as across all university-affiliated sites, incorporating patient-safety strategies into all aspects of obstetric and gynecological care.
+Dr. Seaward’s is currently focused on building a sustainable Division of Quality Improvement and Patient Safety (QIPS) within the Department of OB/GYN across all university-affiliated sites, incorporating patient-safety strategies into all aspects of obstetric and gynecological care.
 This has resulted in creation of a Benign Gynecoloy QIPS Network and utilisation of the Southern Ontario Obstetrics Network to promote quality obstetric care.

 Dr. Sanjeev Sockalingam is Deputy Psychiatrist-in-Chief at the University Health Network for the Toronto General and Princess Margaret Hospital sites and associate professor and Director, Continuing Professional and Practice Development in the Department of Psychiatry at the University of Toronto.
 H received his MD from the University of Manitoba and completed his residency in psychiatry at the University of Toronto and Master’s degree in Health Professions Education at the University of Illinois at Chicago.
 He is an active researcher with more than 100 peer-reviewed publications and is an investigator on several peer-reviewed grants.
 His research interests include the alignment of quality improvement and continuing professional development in mental health, knowledge translation, and factors influencing lifelong learning in practice.
 He also conducts research examining predictors and interventions to improve mental health care in the context of physical health issues.
 He is the co-lead for the Extension for Community Healthcare Outcomes (ECHO) Ontario Mental Health at the Centre for Addiction and Mental and Health and the University of Toronto, which is a provincial hub-and-spoke knowledge-sharing network model building mental health and addiction capacity in rural Ontario.
 He has received several teaching and education awards locally and nationally including the Association of Faculties of Medicine of Canada Young Educator Award and the Canadian Medical Association Young Leader Award.

 Patricia’s areas of expertise include human factors engineering and patient safety.
 She has conducted extensive research on how to design technologies and workflow processes that meet the needs of health care professionals.
 She has also conducted extensive research on mitigation of interruptions on delivery of high-risk medical procedures.
 Her team was recognized with the 2015 Patient Safety Award from the Association for the Advancement of Medical Instrumentation and Becton Dickinson.
 She collaborated with Brazilian colleagues on a research grant, funded by the São Paulo Research Foundation, to introduce human factors engineering in Brazil.
 She also collaborated with the University Marques de Valdecilla, a public hospital, located in Santander, Cantabria, Spain on a joint human factors research and training program.
 She is Associate Editor for the BMJ Quality and Safety journal.